Kamchatka–Kurile meadows and sparse forests: Location and description

 The coasts of Kamchatka are relatively flat, and cooled by the cold current of the Sea of Okhotsk to the west, and the East Kamchatka Current that flows down the east coast on the Bering Sea side.
 The ecoregion includes the Kuril Islands down to Urup Island, the northernmost 800 km of islands that stretch down from the peninsula.
 The Commander Islands lie in the 175 km to the east of the middle of the peninsula in the Bering Sea.
 The area is volcanic, and the soils are Andosol (black volcanic).

 Climate

 The climate of this region is mostly Subarctic climate, without dry season (Köppen climate classification Subarctic climate (Dfc and Dsc)).
 This climate is characterized by mild or cool summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C) with oceanic influences.

 There is no permafrost south of 57 degrees north, reflecting the relatively warmer conditions.
 Precipitation can reach 2,500 mm per year, compared with lows of 450 mm in the central valley where the mountains provide some protection.

 Flora

 The main floral communities are dwarf forest (primarily Alder and Siberian Dwarf Pine), sparse forests (Ermine birch and Japanese white birch), tundra (moss, lichen and shrub), and some meadows.
-Common tall herbs include Senecio cannabifolius (Aleutian ragwort), and Filipendula camtschatica.
+Common tall herbs include Jacobaea cannabifolia (Aleutian ragwort), and Filipendula camtschatica.